A Practical Tutorial on Graph Neural Networks: Introduction and Context

-We envisage that this work will serve as the `first port of call' for those looking to explore GNNs \change{and find relevant collated resources, rather than as a comprehensive survey of methods and applications (as in \cite{wu2019comprehensive, zhou2018methapps, zhang2018survey, hamilton2017methapps}).}
+\begin{enumerate} \item An easy to understand, introductory tutorial, which assumes no prior knowledge of GNNs\footnote{ We envisage that this work will serve as the `first port of call' for those looking to \edit{understand} GNNs, rather than as a comprehensive survey of methods and applications.
+For those seeking a more comprehensive treatment, we highly recommend the following works \cite{wu2019comprehensive, zhou2018methapps, zhang2018survey, hamilton2017methapps} (see Table~\ref{tab:contribnovel} for more detail).}. \item Step-wise explanations of the mechanisms that underpin specific classes of GNNs, as enumerated in Table~\ref{tab:tax}.
+These explanations progressively build a holistic understanding of GNNs. \item Descriptions of the advantages and disadvantages of GNNs, and key areas of application. \item Full examples of how specific GNN variants can be applied to real world problems. \end{enumerate}